AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 ####Version 3: Several Rows of Sand (Middle of Sand Bed)

-**Tommy:** The subteam also tested a flow cell that contained several extra rows of sand grains, such that the camera recorded floc behavior in the midst of the sand bed.
-Figure 23 clarifies this.
-Upon reviewing Figure 19, one sees that Version 1 camera footage largely recorded floc behavior while entering sand constrictions, while Version 3 camera footage recorded floc behavior having already entered a sand bed.
+**Tommy: (basically done)** The subteam also tested a flow cell that contained several extra rows of sand grains, such that the camera recorded floc behavior in the midst of the sand bed.
+Upon reviewing Figure 19, one sees that Version 1 camera footage largely recorded floc behavior while entering sand constrictions.
+Figure 23 shows that Version 3 camera footage recorded floc behavior having already entered a sand bed.

-The Filter Constrictions subteam's concern is floc behavior throughout a sand filter.
+The Filter Constrictions subteam's concern is floc deposition throughout a sand filter.
 Thus, Version 3 complemented Version 1.
-Although Version 3 suffered from the same aforementioned errors, it did provide some supporting evidence for previously held hypotheses.
+Although Version 3 suffered from the same aforementioned errors, it did provide some supporting evidence for previously held theories.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/20180504_unclogged_sand.jpg?raw=true" width ="60%" /> </p>

 **Figure 23**: The above image is a photograph taken on 5-4-18 of the sand constrictions in the Iteration 2, Version 3 flow cell.

-In this video recorded on [5-4-18](https://drive.google.com/file/d/1XoEOxfUSfhIhOnggYb2JdVJwp5grEQDU/view), similar to the floc behavior in Version 1, many flocs passed quickly through the sand grains.
-While the top of the sand-bed is invisible to the camera in this set-up, it can be inferred that the top of the sand bed likely captured the majority of flocs.
-This supports the hypothesized strong initial active zone, as stated in the Version 1 analysis.
+In this video recorded on [5-4-18](https://drive.google.com/file/d/1XoEOxfUSfhIhOnggYb2JdVJwp5grEQDU/view), similar to floc behavior in Version 1 footage, many flocs passed quickly through the sand grains.
+While the top of the sand-bed was invisible to the camera in this set-up, it was inferred that the top of the sand bed likely captured the majority of flocs.
+This supports the idea of a strong initial active zone, as stated in the Version 1 analysis.
 Only a few flocs remained to deposit within the rest of the sand grains, and many continued to pass through due to their small size.
 However, three interesting phenomena were observed in this video.

 At 0:09 in the sand-bed's center, and at 0:06 in the sand-bed's left-hand portion, subteam members saw a floc pull other flocs through a constriction.
 This illustrated the phenomenon described in the Literature Review and Previous Work section: flocs deposit at constrictions until they reach some threshold, and future collisions force all flocs through the constriction.

 At 0:04 in the sand-bed's left-hand portion, a floc catches at the apex of the curve of a sand-grain.
-At first this appears to suggest that flocs do deposit at the apex of constrictions; however, this instance likely occurred because the floc was relatively large, and the apex of this sand grain's curve formed a tight space; this is not necessarily due to any aforementioned theories concerning streamlines and such.
+At first this appears to suggest that flocs do deposit at the apex of constrictions.
+However, this instance likely occurred because the floc was relatively large, and the apex of the sand grain's curve formed a space smaller than the floc itself.
+This was not necessarily due to any aforementioned theories concerning streamlines and deposition mechanisms.

 At 0:09 in the sand-bed's left-hand portion, one sees a floc deposit atop a group of other flocs.
 This most likely occurs because of floc accumulation effectively shrinking the constriction, as explained in the Literature Review and Previous Work section, and as illustrated in Figures 3 and 4.

-While the Version 3 camera footage did not show any conclusive data, it did demonstrate previously held ideas.
+While the Version 3 camera footage did not show any conclusive evidence supporting the CAG theory, it did demonstrate previously held ideas.

 ### Single Constriction